gamemanual0/gm0/source/docs/team-sustainment/starting-a-team.rst

 I personally would recommend the community team route, as it offers the most flexibility and impact potential.
 However, you should pick one that works best for what you want!

 .. tip::
-    Consider finding a local nonprofit before starting one.
+    Consider finding a local nonprofit before starting one, which can greatly reduce the work and time compared to starting your own.
 Many are happy to expand into STEM if you pitch it convincingly!
+Some common nonprofits include 4-H groups, Scout posts, homeschool groups, and libraries.

 Find funding and create your team!
 ----------------------------------